 Invest where you want to invest, live where you want to live...
-That's the mantra, but it's missing just one quite obvious question:
+That's the mantra for Long Distance Real Estate Investing.

 How do you invest in real estate out of state?

-I personally have over 480 rental units and I manage them all from out of state, so I have a bit of experience in this topic.
+I personally have over 480 rental units and I manage my rental property from out of state, so I have a bit of experience in this topic.
 Investing out of state is actually quite simple, but that doesn't make it easy.

 So let's dive into it in this step-by-step guide.

 I recently sent a survey to 20,000 of my subscribers and the results are in...

 Roughly 50% of real estate investors are looking out of state because the cost of real estate near them is too high or the returns are too low (or both).